English

 First create a sandbox and mount the data:

-puppyone conn add sandbox "Price Analyzer" --type e2b
+puppyone access add sandbox "Price Analyzer" --type e2b

 Then run the analysis script: